wildfish/django-dashboards/docs/contributing.rst

 Installing
 ==========

-The easiest way to work on django-wildcoeus is to fork the project on github, then install it to a virtualenv::
+The easiest way to work on django-dashboards is to fork the project on github, then install it to a virtualenv::

-    virtualenv django-wildcoeus
+    virtualenv django-dashboards
-    cd django-wildcoeus
+    cd django-dashboards
     source bin/activate
-    pip install -e git+git@github.com:USERNAME/django-wildcoeus.git#egg=django-wildcoeus
+    pip install -e git+git@github.com:USERNAME/django-dashboards.git#egg=django-dashboards

 (replacing ``USERNAME`` with your username).